MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/serports/device-interface-publication-sercx.md

     }
 ```

-The specified UUID (`daffd814-6eba-4d8c-8a91-bc9bbf4aa301`) **must** be used, and the key `SerCx-FriendlyName` must be defined for SerCx/SerCx2 to create the device interface.
+The specified UUID (`daffd814-6eba-4d8c-8a91-bc9bbf4aa301`) **must** be used, and the entry `SerCx-FriendlyName` must be defined for SerCx/SerCx2 to create the device interface.

 ### Registry Key
-For development purposes, the `SerCx-FriendlyName` may also be configured as a device property in the registry.
-In an extension INF, or manually, the key `SerCx-FriendlyName` can be added to the device and used by SerCx/SerCx2 to retrieve the friendly name for the device interface.
+For development purposes, the `SerCxFriendlyName` may also be configured as a property in the device's hardware key in the registry.
+The `CM_Open_DevNode_Key` method may be used to access the device's [hardware key](https://learn.microsoft.com/en-us/windows-hardware/drivers/install/opening-a-device-s-hardware-key) and add the property `SerCxFriendlyName` to the device, which is used by SerCx/SerCx2 to retrieve the friendly name for the device interface.

+It is not recommended to set this key via an extension INF - it is provided primarily for testing and development purposes.
+The recommended approach is to enable the feature via ACPI as documented above.

 ## Device Interface
 If a `FriendlyName` is defined using the methods above, SerCx/SerCx2 will publish a `GUID_DEVINTERFACE_COMPORT` *device interface* for the controller.
 This device interface will have the `DEVPKEY_DeviceInterface_Serial_PortName` property set to the specified friendly name, which may be used by applications to locate a specific controller/port.

 ### Enabling unprivileged access
 By default, the controller/port will be accessible only to privileged users and applications.
-If access from unprivileged applications is required, the SerCx/SerCx2 client must override the default security descriptor after calling `SerCx2InitializeDeviceInit()` or `SerCxDeviceInitConfig()`.
+If access from unprivileged applications is required, the SerCx/SerCx2 client must override the default security descriptor after calling `SerCx2InitializeDeviceInit()` or `SerCxDeviceInitConfig()`, but before calling `SerCx2InitializeDevice()` or `SerCxInitialize()`, at which time the applied security descriptor is propogated to the controller PDO.

 An example of how to enable unprivileged access on SerCx2 from within the SerCx2 client controller driver's `EvtDeviceAdd` is below.